 Can Electric Vehicles Tow?

-As interest in electric vehicles grows, more and more manufacturers are providing information to help car buyers learn about purchasing and owning an EV.
+As interest in electric vehicles grows, more and more manufacturers are providing information to help car buyers learn about purchasing and owning an EV (tip: view our list of electric vehicles in New Zealand as well as Audi’s electric vehicles).
 Typically this includes vehicle range, charging times, and more information specifically related to how to charge the car and how long it will run for.

 One question that’s often overlooked is can you tow with an electric vehicle?